skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

       - Get it signed and sealed
       - Get it apostilled (from the district governorship)
       - Go to a translation office and get it translated to Portuguese
+      - Get it notarized by the notary, following the translation.
+Cost is around 919~ TL at the time of writing (21/05/2024)
     - Certificate of residence (`ikametgah`)
       - Advise to e-devlet
       - Select the `Yerleşim Yeri (İkametgâh) ve Diğer Adres Belgesi Sorgulama` service